Rotaerk/haskellTutorial/Chapter1.md

 3. `let x = 3 in 3 * 3` : replace `x` with its value
 4. `3 * 3` : eliminate unused binding
 5. `9` : arithmetic

-Try out those let expressions by entering them into GHCi.
-Also note that afterwards, if you enter one of the variable names that was bound in a let expression, you will get an error because it is no longer in scope.
-(Although, if the let expression was shadowing a previous binding, you will get the result of that instead of an error.)

 ### Multiple Bindings